Zgierz: History

 Before the war, Zgierz had a thriving Jewish community of around 4,000, which formed 16,6% of the town's populace as of 1931.
-When the Germans occupied the town, they began persecuting the Jews, with the assistance of local ethnic Germans.
+When the Germans occupied the city, they began persecuting the Jews, with the assistance of local ethnic Germans.
 The synagogue was burned and Jews were kidnapped from the streets for forced labor.
 Many tried to flee the town, though some of these returned.
 In December, 1939, the Germans deported 2500 of the Jews to Głowno in the General Gouvernment, German-occupied central Poland.
 Left behind were fewer than 100 Jews, mostly craftsmen thought to be useful to the Germans.
 In 1942, these Jews were deported to the Łódź Ghetto.
 This history is unusual in that no mass killings in Zgierz were reported.
 Of course, the Jews deported to Łódz and Głowno were caught up in the fate of those communities, and most were later deported to the Treblinka extermination camp.
 As many as 350 Jewish residents of Zgierz survived the war, but did not return to the town.

-On March 20, 1942, the Germans carried out a public execution of 100 Poles in the town, who were then buried in Lućmierz-Las.
+On 20 March 1942, the Germans carried out a public execution of 100 Poles in the town, who were then buried in Lućmierz-Las.
 A memorial was erected at the site of the massacre after the war.
 Around 50 Poles from Zgierz took part in the Warsaw Uprising in 1944.
 In total over 7,600 inhabitants of Zgierz died under German occupation, which ended in January 1945.

-Town limits were expanded in 1954, 1959, 1988.
+City limits were expanded in 1954, 1959, and 1988.